 - Ways we inform parents about how their child is being supported

 Children are observed every session.
 If a child needs that extra support, parents will be consulted as to how we can effectively address this.
 Independent Educational Plans are drafted with the involvement of the parents. updates on progress are given after each session.
 Assessments are drafted and sent home to parents.
 Termly consultations are set up to inform parents of their child's progress. parents are reminded they can speak to a member of staff at any time.

 - Our complaints policy

 We feel many complaints can be resolved quickly by an informal approach. if this is not achieved then we have a fully extensive policy that can be followed.
 This policy is available to all parents either paper based or by visiting our website.

 - Alterations we have made to make our building accessible

 We have had a slope built to access the premises, a slope at the fire exits.
 We have a disabled parking, a wide gate and door to enable wheelchair access, low handled doors, disabled toilet facilities and wide corridors.

 We provide nappy changing facilities, 5 toilets and wash hand basins within the Pre-School.

 - Specialist resources we have

-We have a wide range of specialist resources, we have sensory equipment including lights, dark tent, glow in the dark toys, soft and hard spikey balls etc. We have equipment designed for 2 year olds including peg boards, large cars, toddler toys and cardboard books and much more.
+We have a wide range of specialist resources, we have sensory equipment including lights, dark tent, glow in the dark toys, soft and hard spikey balls etc. We have equipment designed for all age children including peg boards, large cars, toddler toys and board books and much more.